assyrianic/Tagha/README.md

 - [ ] implement a compiler that generates the bytecode for this VM.
 - [ ] 64-bit version availability.
 - [ ] Windows compatibility/availability.
+- [ ] Ultimate Goal: VM can bootstrap itself! (compiled to CrownVM bytecode and ran by CrownVM itself).